 General English for Spouses/Partners

-General English for Spouses/Partners (GES) is a tuition-free course for VU community spouses/partners that helps non-native English speakers with a low to intermediate proficiency develop functional oral language skills commonly used in social situations through a series of listening, speaking, and reading activities.
+General English for Spouses/Partners (GES) is a free course for VU community spouses/partners who use English as an additional language with a low to intermediate proficiency develop functional oral language skills commonly used in social situations through a series of listening, speaking, and reading activities.

 The program was originally funded by a Peabody College Department of Teaching and Learning Instructional Improvement Grant and is currently funded through the ELC.